Lanark Tolbooth: History

-The original venue for the administration of justice and the conduct of municipal affairs in the town was Lanark Castle.
-At some time in the 14th century, the castle was destroyed and burgh leaders decided to commission a tolbooth.
+The original venue for the administration of justice and the conduct of municipal affairs in the town was Lanark Castle, which William Wallace destroyed in the 13th century.
 An early tolbooth was operating in the High Street at least as far back as the early 15th century.
 There were prison cells on the ground floor and a courtroom was established for municipal and judicial meetings on the first floor.
 However, by 1571, it was in a ruinous condition and had to be rebuilt.

 On 30 November 1649, a group of eleven alleged witches were imprisoned in the tolbooth and subjected to pricking by the witch-pricker, George Cathie, to seek out the mark of the devil.
 A Presbyterian Covenanter, Thomas Lauchlan, who was taken prisoner at the Battle of Bothwell Bridge on 22 June 1679, was incarcerated in the tolbooth, but set free by a group of covenanters who attached the tolbooth on the evening of 15 June 1681, after which it was more heavily guarded.
 Then, on 23 December 1684, Robert Baillie of Jerviswood, who had been incriminated for his alleged involvement in the Rye House Plot, was brought up before the High Court on the charge of treason.
 He was pronounced guilty the next day and hanged the same afternoon at the Mercat Cross at Edinburgh.
 His body was quartered and displayed on the roofs of the tolbooths at Lanark, Jedburgh, Ayr and Glasgow; a young boy, William Leechman, subsequently took down the remains from the Lanark Tolbooth and properly interred them.
 A separate, more secure, prison building was erected to the west of the tolbooth in 1714.